 I value lifelong learning especially in the field of arts therapy.
 My Postgraduate Diploma in Arts Therapy at Whitecliffe has enabled me to be artistically expressive and creative.
 It strengthened my interpersonal skills to be more open-minded, broad-minded, and respectful of others’ personal values.

-Manager Student Counselling and Mental Health - City Campus
+Director Student Health and Counselling - City Campus

 Kia ora koutou, I’m Peter.
 I have the privilege of leading the Student Counselling and Mental Health team here at AUT.